 There are many places in a house (or apartment) where you can safely hide your valuables but you must avoid the common ones that everyone and his brother knows about.

 Knowing where not to hide valuable items and avoiding the worst places will make your job so much easier when trying to conceal something important.
-When you think you’ve found a hiding spot that seems great, just open an incognito tab in your browser and search for it: if there’s a ton of results, you are probably better off avoiding that place.
+When you think you’ve found a hiding spot that seems great, just open an incognito tab in your browser and search for it: if there are a ton of results, you are probably better off avoiding that place.